 What do mosquitoes, leeches, and salt have in common?
-Simple, experience all three after rain on any of Taman Negara’s jungle treks in Malaysia.
+Simple, experience all three on any of Taman Negara’s jungle treks in Malaysia after rain.

-The Taman Negara rainforest is the oldest in the world, at 130 million years of age!
-This fact, should make you want to visit if you find yourself in Central Malaysia.
+The Taman Negara rainforest is the oldest in the world at 130 million years of age!
+This fact alone, should make you want to visit if you find yourself in Central Malaysia.

 Visited by thousands of tourists each year, this expansive 4,343 sq kilometre park is stunning and offers thick slippery jungle for trekking, fast-flowing rivers for rafting, and is a nature lover’s delight.